Companies are hiring thousands of seasonal workers

 UPS is already seeing dozens of applicants looking for seasonal package handler and delivery jobs.

-“We need to put on approximately 500 seasonal jobs, not just in this area, not just Harrisburg but nearby cities,” UPS’s Mid-Atlantic District HR director, Henry Vaca says.
+“We need to put on approximately 500 seasonal jobs, not just in this area, not just Harrisburg but nearby cities,” said Henry Vaca, UPS’s Mid-Atlantic District HR director.

-“The demand for temporary employees through the holiday season is huge, particularly trying to get packages to the door. and the closer to the Christmas holidays, the busier that it seems to get.”
-President and CEO of Harrisburg Regional Chamber & CREDC, David Black said.
+“The demand for temporary employees through the holiday season is huge, particularly trying to get packages to the door. and the closer to the Christmas holidays, the busier that it seems to get,” said David Black, the president and CEO of Harrisburg Regional Chamber & CREDC.

-For some during the holidays, it’s extra income without a long-term contract, while for others, it presents an opportunity for growth after getting a foot in the door.
+For some during the holidays, it’s extra income without a long-term contract.
+For others, it presents an opportunity for growth after getting a foot in the door.

 “We do anticipate in 2020 to have a lot of opportunities and our seasonal employees will be the first ones that we contact based on their performance and how they did,” Vaca said.